woodward/vim-flashcards/vim/Misc.md

 %  ⮂  Jump to the closing parentheses (or [ or {) and back again

-w   ⮂   Go to the start of the following word, e   ⮂   Go to the end of this word
+w   ⮂   Go to the start of the following word b   ⮂   Go to the start of the previous word e   ⮂   Go to the end of this word

-W   ⮂   Go to the start of the following WORD,
+W   ⮂   Go to the start of the following WORD
+B   ⮂   Go to the start of the previous WORD
-E   ⮂   Go to the end of this WORD.
+E   ⮂   Go to the end of this WORD. ge  ⮂   End of previous word gE  ⮂   End of previous Word
+)   ⮂   Beginning of next sentence
+(   ⮂   Beginning of previous sentence
+}   ⮂   Beginning of next paragraph
+{   ⮂   Beginning of previous paragraph
+]]  ⮂   Beginning of next section
+[[  ⮂   Beginning of previous section
+][  ⮂   End of next section
+[]  ⮂   End of previous section

 * (resp. #) ⮂  Go to next (resp. previous) occurrence of the word under the cursor